 This command always prompts for an expression.
-The expression may contain the following: integer constants expressed in decimal, hexadecimal (prefixed by '&') or binary (prefixed by '%'), and the operators +, -, -, and /.
+The expression must contain the following: integer constants expressed in decimal, hexidecimal (prefixed by '&'), binary (prefixed by '%'), and the operators +, -, , /.
 The result is evaluated modulo 65536, that is the two least significant bytes of the result are displayed.
-The result is displayed in two ways - the hexadecimal and unsigned decimal.
-If the result is greater than 32767 the result is also shown in signed decimal form.
-Calculation is from left to right.
+The result is displayed in two ways - in hexadecimal and signed decimal.